-Mr. Perry continued, 522.430, permanent and temporary abandoned mine.
+Mr. Perry continued, 522.430, permanent and temporary abandoned of well.

 Mr. Parker excused himself, but had one other interjection here.
-It's probably a neophyte question, but on "H" the top of the next page, the estimated minimum injection pressure.
+It's probably a neophyte sort of question, but on "H" the top of the page 3, the estimated minimum injection pressure.
 Don't we also want to know what the maximum injection pressure would be?